-The NGTA, with its clauses on societal utility and sustainable development, comes into play with a view also to health, environmental and socio-economic effects in other countries, such as where the GMOs are grown.
-MON $87427 \times MON$ $89034 \times 1507 \times MON$ 88017×59122 is not yet approved for cultivation in any third country1.
+The NGTA, with its clauses on societal utility and sustainable development, comes into play with a view also to health, environmental and socio-economic effects in other countries, such as where the GMOs are grown the 4114 maize is not yet approved for cultivation in any third country.

-As already stated, the Applicant does not provide data relevant for an ERA of MON $87427 \times MON 89034 \times 1507 \times MON 88017 \times 59122$ (as it is not intended to be cultivated in the EU/Norway).
+The Applicant does not provide data relevant for an ERA of the 4114 maize (as it is not intended to be cultivated in the EU/Norway).
 This information is necessary in order to assess the sustainability criteria as laid down in the NGTA.
 Importantly, it is difficult to extrapolate on hazards or risks taken from data generated under different ecological, biological, genetic and socio-economic contexts as regional growing environments, scales of farm fields, crop management practices, genetic background, interactions between cultivated crops, and surrounding biodiversity are all likely to affect the outcomes.
 It can therefore not be expected that the same effects will apply between different environments and across continents.
 Hence, a proper evaluation of potential impacts of relevance to sustainability cannot be completed until this event has been approved for cultivation in a third country, and sufficient information relevant for the ERA and socio economic impacts assessment in these agricultural contexts has been provided.
 This must include information from an ERA concerning impacts on cultivation, management and harvesting stages, as well as the post-market environmental monitoring in the producing country.
 With regard to potential socio-economic impacts in the producer country or countries, published reviews on sustainability-relevant aspects (e.g. impacts among poor and/or small-scale farmers in developing countries, share of the benefits among sectors of the society) indicate that these effects have been very complex, mixed and dependent on the agronomic, socio-economic and institutional settings where the technology has been introduced (Glover, 2010).
 The applicant does not provide any references to the extensive literature concerning the socio-economic aspects related to the cultivation (and to a much lesser extend, the use) of GM maize.